RetroPie/RetroPie-Docs/docs/Amiga.md

 Example, to create a hdf file from a zipped WHDLoad game :
 - Extract files from the zip to a directory.
 - Go to the directory where files were extracted.
-- Rename the main slave file (ending with '.Slave') to 'game.Slave' (certains games have many slave files, guess wich is the right one).
+- Rename the main slave file (ending with '.Slave') to 'game.Slave' (certain games have many slave files, guess which is the right one).
 - Pack the directory in a hdf file :
 	- Using ADFOpus (see [Allan Lindqvist's tutorial](http://lindqvist.synology.me/wordpress/?page_id=182)).
 	- Using amitools.